 Dedication: “This page is dedicated to those who have served our Nation in the cause of Freedom and especially to those who did not return home, having become Missing in Action (MIA) or a Prisoner of War (POW); our respect and thanksgiving also go out to their families who shared the burden of this loss and sacrifice.”
 Ann M. Wolf

 Sharing this ceremony: Feel free to share this page with your people, community groups, churches, scout troops, and others who would be inspired to learn more about the sacrifices made by our veterans who paid the ultimate price for Freedom.
-See additional information at the base of this article regarding the sharing of Ann M. Wolf’s content or about having her come to your event to do a live version of one of her ceremonies.
+Read more about having Ann come to your event to do a live version of one of her ceremonies.

 What others say about the Video